rust-lang/rls/README.md

 ### Step 4: Download standard library metadata

 Finally, we need to get the metadata for the standard library.
 This lets us get additional docs and types for all of `std`.
+The command is currently only supported on the nightly compilers, though we hope to remove this restriction in the future.

 ```
 rustup component add rust-analysis